 What do you consider a school principal’s most significant pressure?

 Answer: I think the most significant pressure that a school administrator facing these days is figuring out how to do more with less.
 Decreased and a lack of funding is a critical issue facing most principals.
 Funding is falling at the state, federal, and local levels.
 Schools need to be innovated and do more with less.
-The lack of funding translates into having less certified staff, non-certified staff, and less educational resources.
+The lack of funding translates into having less certified staff, non-certified staff, and fewer educational resources.

 Part of the role of a school administrator is to be an example for students and employees.
 How do you feel about this role?